Drew-code/Natural_Language_Proccessing/README.md

 Natural Language Proccessing Example
 ## Introduction
 Natural Language Proccessing, is used to classify writing and put it into groups.
 This example is using a dataset of text
-messages and determining if each message is spam or a legit message.
+messages and determining if each message is spam or a legitimate message.

 ## Prerequisites
 1. Python 3.7 or newer